Crate training

-Crate training is the process of teaching a pet to accept a dog crate or cage as a familiar and safe location.
-Advocates claim that dogs are den-dwelling animals and that a crate can become a den substitute.
-Most puppies can learn to tolerate crate training if it is introduced properly.
+Crate training is the process of training a pet to tolerate confinement in a dog crate or cage.
+Crate advocates often claim that dogs are "den-dwelling" animals and that a crate can become a "den" substitute and a familiar and safe location for the pet.
+Most puppies can eventually tolerate crate training if it is introduced properly.
 The initial stress from being confined can give way to "increased feelings of security, safety, and comfort" after repeated exposure to the crate.
 Long-term or excessive crate confinement "may lead to emotional and behavioral deterioration over time."
 On the other hand, if properly done, crate training can play a major role in housebreaking a dog as fast as possible.
-Ordinarily, it is seen as a way of confining a dog and restricting its movement and freedom.
-However, crate training can help dogs gain full bowel and bladder control while enjoying treats and comfort.
-If crate training is not taken seriously, the dog may start soiling around the house.
+Confining a dog in a crate or cage restricts its movement and freedom, If crate training is not taken seriously, the dog may start soiling around the house.

 Rationale

 Proponents of crate training argue that dogs are den animals and that the crate acts as a substitute for a den.
 While this is a widely held belief, there is little evidence to support it.
 Borchelt (1984) states: